port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 ### Hiding property based on the executing user's roles

-In this example, the `displayCondition` checks if the exeuting user has the `"admin"` role, and if they don't have this role than the advanced option will be hidden for them.
+In this example, the `displayCondition` checks if the executing user has the `"admin"` role, and if they don't have this role than the advanced option will be hidden for them.
 The default value will still be filled in and sent to the backend:

 <Tabs
 defaultValue="api"